RotimiDev/shipping-logistics-application/README.md

-# Movemate Mobile UI Clone
+# Movemate UI Clone

-This is a mobile design translation project based on a Dribbble design, built as part of a take-home assessment for a mobile engineering role.
+This is a mobile design translation project based on a Dribble design, built as part of a take-home assessment for a mobile engineering role at Moniepoint.

 ## 🔗 Design Source